KristinStefanova/UP_FMI_IS_2017-2018/week12/quiz#12.md

 else return 1 + syracuse(3*n + 1);
 }

-Yes
+A. Yes
-No
+B. No
-We don't know.
+C. We don't know.

 9. True or false: Regardless of implementation, the closed-form solution to the Fibonacci problem is always more efficient than a recursive implementation.

-True
+A. True
-False
+B. False

 10. True or false: A linearly recursive function always has the recursive call at the end of the function.

-True
+A. True
-False
+B. False

 11. True or false: Tail recursion is a form of linear recursion.

-True
+A. True
-False
+B. False

 12. The following function is an example of what form of recursion?